LoganMunoz16/LoganMunoz16/README.md

   <h3>- Brief Description -</h3>
-  I interned in the Greenhouse department of the Office of the CTO, working on Project NSure.
+  I interned at F5 Inc. in the Greenhouse department of the Office of the CTO, working on Project NSure.
 NSure is a web application designed to reduce NGINX configuration complexity to make it more marketable to small or medium sized businesses.
 I had the honor of working on a global team with members from the US, India, and Germany, and doing many presentations for this team and the company at large about our progress throughout the internship.
   <br/>
   <br/>